Igor-Koniukhov/webLogger/README.md

  </code>

- - Each function message in the stndOut have own set of colors (exception ClientError, ServerError);
+ - Each message of functions in the stndOut have own set of colors (exception ClientError, ServerError);
  ### Installation

  This package requeres Go 1.12 or newer.